timemeansalot/SourceFiles/Blog/source/_posts/long-term-plan.md

 To have a toned body.

+1. Do home exercise in the morning when I weak up.
-1. Develop 6 packs of abs.
+2. Develop 6 packs of abs.
-2. Do long-distance running.
+3. Do long-distance running.

 ## Learn Algorithm